jordandeklerk/moderndid/docs/source/dev/index.rst

 Developer Guide
 ===============

-This guide contains information for developers who want to contribute to didpy.
+This guide contains information for developers who want to contribute to doublediff.

 .. toctree::
    :maxdepth: 2